What is brand equity?

 In 2008, the dieting company then called Weightwatchers rebranded to try to focus on general wellness and self-care, by dropping the word ‘weight’ from their name and adding the tagline: ‘Wellness that works’.

-While WW was reacting to the changing times, backlash against their changes caused negative customer experiences and took its toll on their share price.
-To restore their lost brand recognition, WW changed its approach and became ‘Weight Watchers Reimagined’.
+While WW was reacting to the changing times, a backlash against their changes caused negative customer experiences and took its toll on their share price.
+To restore their lost brand awareness and recognition, WW soon changed its approach and became ‘Weight Watchers Reimagined’.

 How to measure brand equity

-There are three core brand equity drivers that you need to track: financial, strength, and consumer metrics:
+There are three core brand equity drivers that you need to track when measuring brand equity: financial, strength, and consumer metrics:

-- Consumer metrics: Companies don’t build brands; customers do.
-It’s essential that you track consumer purchasing behavior and sentiment towards your brand.
+Companies don’t build brands; customers do.
+You must track consumer purchasing behavior and sentiment toward your brand.
 Track and measure brand relevance, emotional connection, value, and brand perception through surveys and social media monitoring.
 The right text analytics software that can interpret open text comments is particularly useful to gather sentiment and suggestions.